drakkar-lig/debootstick/README.md

 ------------------------------------------------
 __Docker__ is a convenient tool when setting up an operating system.
 But, at the end of the process, sometimes we want to run this operating system on a real machine, instead of a container.
 With `debootstick`, we can achieve this easily.
 Here are a few guidelines.

 First, we can retrieve the filesystem tree of a docker container by using the `docker export` command.
 However, since this command accepts a docker container and not a docker image, we will have to generate a container from the image first.
-Here is a way to do it:
+Here is the most atomic way to do it:
 ```
 $ docker run --name mycontainer ubuntu:14.04 true
 ```